 (Want to receive more corruption report updates?
 Subscribe here!)

 Corruption is not an obstacle for businesses operating or planning to invest in Israel.
-Businesses may encounter demands for bribes or gifts particularly when dealing with public procurement, yet, corruption is not institutionalized in any of the country's sectors.
+Businesses may encounter demands for bribes or gifts particularly when dealing with public procurement, yet, corruption is not institutionalized in any of the country’s sectors.
 The government has put in place a comprehensive legal framework to combat corruption and enforcement has been effective.
-The Penal Code addresses corruption offences including, bribery, extortion, embezzlement and abuse of office.
+The Penal Code addresses corruption offenses including, bribery, extortion, embezzlement and abuse of office.
 Government corruption has come under the spotlight in several instances, however, impunity is not a problem.
 Several corruption cases have been tried and high-ranking government officials have received prison sentences.
 Both gifts and facilitation payments are criminalized in Israel.

 Last updated: August 2016

 The judiciary does not carry corruption risks for business, and very few companies rank the judicial institution as an obstacle in Israel (ES 2013).
 Bribes are not exchanged in order to get favorable court decisions (GCR 2015-2016).
 Furthermore, the courts operate independently and without government interference (FitW 2015).
 Nonetheless, one-third of surveyed households perceive the courts to be corrupt (GCB 2013).
 Businesses perceive the courts to be moderately efficient in settling disputes and challenging government regulations (GCR 2015-2016).

 Enforcing contracts in Israel is very time-consuming, taking an average of 975 days (DB 2016).
 Israel is a member of the International Centre for Settlement of Investment Disputes (ICSID) and has signed and ratified the New York Convention 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.